Can I get a short break?

 Two RAS questionnaires are being used, one for primary and one for secondary children.

 The RAS questionnaire gives a score which determines the funding band for a disabled child or young person.
 This then gives a disabled child or young person their ‘individual budget’.
+Scoring tables shows the indicative financial bandings that disabled children could be awarded

 If disabled children have exceptional home circumstances or are in receipt of continuing healthcare some ‘individual budgets’ may be allocated to support them before they start school.
 These needs will be assessed through a social work assessment or through health’s continuing care assessment.
 Referrals for children under five to Children’s Services must be made using form NSCB1, by a professional to MASH (Multi Agency Safeguarding Hub).

-- if a child has an identified need to meet with peers, we will not provide a 1:1 support session for a walk in the countryside, as this will not meet the child’s identified outcomes.
+- If a child has an identified need to meet with peers, we will not provide a 1:1 support session for a walk in the countryside, as this will not meet the child’s identified outcomes.

-- if a child has identified needs to maintain good physical health through the provision of a sporting activity, we will not be supporting the young person to go to the cinema.
+- If a child has identified needs to maintain good physical health through the provision of a sporting activity, we will not be supporting the young person to go to the cinema.